affrentice/sti-hub-api/README.md

 ### Key Features

-- **Microservices Architecture**: Each service has its own database and can utilize different frameworks, languages, and tools.
+- Microservices Architecture: Each service has its own database and can utilize different frameworks, languages, and tools.
-- **Containerization**: Each microservice is deployed in its own container, ensuring isolation and scalability.
+- Containerization: Each microservice is deployed in its own container, ensuring isolation and scalability.
-- **Event-Driven Consistency**: Data consistency across services is maintained using an event-driven approach.
+- Event-Driven Consistency: Data consistency across services is maintained using an event-driven approach.
-- **API Gateway**: An API gateway will be used to manage client access to the various services.
+- API Gateway: An API gateway will be used to manage client access to the various services.

 ## Project Structure